p≡p for Outlook¶

 The last screen provides information about integrated software.

 How to Upgrade p≡p for Outlook¶

-p≡p for Outlook is checking for new updates automatically by default randomly in interval between 10 mins and 4 hours.
-Once there is new update available, it’s downloaded and installator will pop-up on the screen for user to install it.
+p≡p for Outlook is checking for new updates automatically by default in random intervals between 10 mins and 4 hours.
+Once there the new update is available, it’s downloaded and installer will pop-up on the screen asking the user to install it.

 Disable automatic upgrades for p≡p for Outlook¶

 Even though it is not suggested, it is possible to disable the auto-update function in p≡p for Outlook.
 Refer to Updates for more details.